Ermi9s/Ethio-CAD/README.md

 # Ethio-CAD
-A user friendly web-site that helps connect architectural and structural engineers, to solve issues with standards and manual task automation.
+A user-friendly website designed to facilitate collaboration between architectural and structural engineers, providing a platform for them to address issues related to industry standards and automate repetitive manual tasks.
+The site offers a range of tools and resources that streamline communication, enhance workflow efficiency, and ensure compliance with regulatory requirements.
+With intuitive navigation and robust features, it empowers professionals to efficiently share knowledge, access up-to-date standards, and leverage automation to focus on more strategic aspects of their projects.